choderalab/pymbar/examples/heat-capacity/README.md

 For calling with MBAR error estimates:

-python heat-capacity.py -d energydata > heat-capacity.py.sample_out_no_bootstrap
+python heat-capacity.py > heat-capacity.py.sample_out_no_bootstrap

 For calling with bootstrap error estimates using 200 bootstraps

-python heat-capacity.py -d energydata -b 200 > heat-capacity.py.sample_out_bootstrap
+python heat-capacity.py -b 200 > heat-capacity.py.sample_out_bootstrap

 Other options: